Drupal-Specific Coding Assistance

-- Open the Settings / Preferences Dialog by choosing for Windows and Linux or for OS X. Expand the Editor node, and then click PHP under Code Style.
+- Open the Settings / Preferences Dialog by pressing Ctrl+Alt+S or by choosing for Windows and Linux or for OS X. Expand the Editor node, and then click PHP under Code Style.

 - On the Code Style: PHP page that opens, click the Set from link.